DrCopyPaste/RoutinR/Readme.md

 # About
-PunchClock makes keeping a timesheet as easy as pushing a button.
+RoutinR makes keeping a timesheet as easy as pushing a button.
 (after some initial configuration)

 # Limits